object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

-So `1` is an object of type :class:`int`, which means that it comes with all of Python's operations for integer arithmetic. :func:`abs`, on the other hand, is a builtin function, so its defining operation is that it can be called on one or more suitable arguments (for example `abs(1)`).
+So `1` is an object of type :class:`int`, which means that it comes with all of Python's operations for integer arithmetic. :func:`abs`, on the other hand, is a built-in function, so its defining operation is that it can be called on one or more suitable arguments (for example `abs(1)`).
 If every object has a type, what about types themselves?
 What is the type of `int`?